Fun Foto Facts

 1976: Mini Mechanical Marvel

-The Pentax MX was born 2 years before I was.
-Growing up using one shaped my experience of photography.
-Coming out the same year as the K1000 the MX was a smaller and more feature packed model.
+I grew up using the Pentax MX, which (brought into the world two years before I was) shaped my experience of photography.
+Although smaller than the K1000 it's more feature packed and has a lovely large viewfinder.
 The tiny tank-like tool was Pentax's flagship pro camera, until the LX came out in 1980.
-Although their light meters seldom stand the test of time, it doesn't stop the camera from working.
+Although their light meter's are often broken these days, it won't stop the camera from working.

 1997 - 2017: Digtial Speed